chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 From the above, we see that **ErrorCode=1** appears in Silverpeas' responses when the server rejects an incorrect password.

-So, putting all of the above together (plus the fact that 8080 is the appropriate port number), we get to finally write this hydra command:
+So, putting all of the above together (plus the fact that 8080 is the appropriate port number to pass to hydra), we get to finally write this hydra command:

 ```
 ┌──(kali㉿kali)-[/tmp]